setms/book/docs/engineering.md

 - They're more robust: fewer dependencies means fewer things that can go wrong.
 - They're easier to reason about: instead of having to understand everything inside a subsystem, we can temporarily forget about irrelevant details.
-- Engineers can re-use existing designs when building subsystems.
+- Engineers can re-use existing designs when incorporating subsystems into the systems they're designing.

 Many systems are hierarchical in nature.
 A graph of such a system is a **tree**, which is usually drawn upside-down, with the **root** at the top.
 A node directly above another node is a **parent node** and the node below it its **child**.
+A node without children is a **leaf**.

 A **parts hierarchy** or **structural hierarchy** is a tree where all relationships are `has-part`.
 A **class hierarchy** or **taxonomy** is a tree where all relationships are `is-a`.